 |

 We are often asked for advice on buying fly fishing

 equipment.
-The best piece of advice we can offer beginners is to see
+The best piece of advice we can offer beginners is to

-– and use - our equipment before
+see – and use - our equipment before making your purchase.

-very expensive - tackle.
+expensive - tackle.

-As fly fishing instructors we probably subject tackle to more use in a
+As fly fishing instructors we probably subject tackle to more use

-reels that can trap expensive fly lines between cage and spool; waders
+apart; poorly constructed reels that can trap expensive fly lines

-and jackets with design problems that will send you home shivering and
+that will send you home shivering and wet, and rods that qualify

-wet, and rods that qualify for the description "carpet beaters" as well
+for the description "carpet beaters" as well as others

-as others that merit the accolade "world beaters".
+that merit the accolade "world beaters".

 We would be happy to recommend complete outfits as well as single

-pieces of equipment that in our experience are robust, backed up by
+pieces of equipment that in our experience are robust, backed up

+|